knpuniversity/rest/knpu/rest-basics.rst

 Representation State
 --------------------

-This is exactly how browing the web works.
+This is exactly how browsing the web works.
 An HTML page is *not* a resource, it's just one representation.
 And when we fill out a form, we're just sending a different representation back to the server.